Nauja/Entropy/README.md

 Entropy is a coding standard aimed to help you writing code easier to understand, maintain and unit test.

 It works by defining a set of simple rules that encourage you to write code that tend to mimic how nature works.
-The main idea is that it should reflect the fact that nature is composed of a multitude of independent systems having little responsibilities rather than a single system with a lot.
+They emerged from the main idea that our code should reflect the fact that nature is composed of a multitude of independent systems each having little responsibilities rather than a single system with a lot.
+Thus is can be seen as the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).

 ## Tools